 The 2010 “Making Herstory” Touchstone Awards presented by the Indianapolis Colts honors greater Indianapolis women who have made herstory — girls’ and women’s history — in their personal and professional lives.

-Myra Borshoff Cook, APR, Fellow PRSA, is the “go-to” person for crisis communications management in Indiana.
+Myra Borshoff, APR, Fellow PRSA, is the “go-to” person for crisis communications management in Indiana.
 With 40 years of communications experience, she has provided counsel for owners and CEOs and is the founding principal of the state’s largest public relations firm, Borshoff, established in 1984.

 She graduated from Ball State University and has been honored as an Outstanding Journalism Alumna and inducted into the school’s Journalism Hall of Fame.
 In 2008, she was named one of three distinguished alumni.